WCoetser/Trl.Serialization/readme.md

 *NB: Under construction*

-_Trl.TermDataRepresentation_ aims to create a compact human readable general-purpose data representation system based on the definition of terms.
+_Trl.Serialization_ aims to create a compact human readable general-purpose data representation system based on the definition of terms.
 These _terms_ should be familiar to any programmer because they are basically strings, numbers, and function symbols.

 This is exposed as a serialiser and deserialiser to make it useful for most applications.